 Presidential candidate Bill Clinton addressed 600 people in Stewart Theatre.
 He announced his support for the North American Free Trade Agreement (NAFTA).

-Presidential candidate Barak Obama appeared before a crowd at Reynolds Coliseum shortly after defeating rivals in the Democratic presidential primaries.
+Presidential candidate Barack Obama appeared before a crowd at Reynolds Coliseum shortly after defeating rivals in the Democratic presidential primaries.

-President Barak Obama spoke before an audience in Reynolds Coliseum.
+President Barack Obama spoke before an audience in Reynolds Coliseum.
 During the speech he promoted the American Jobs Act.